Click below for National Opportunities.

 Norfolk, VA, USA

-The Norfolk Public Art Commission seeks to match funds to create Public Private Partnerships to create public art in Norfolk, VA.
+The Norfolk Public Art Commission seeks to match funds up to $25,000 to create Public Private Partnerships to create public art in Norfolk, VA.

 CONTEXT: Public art is a valuable tool for creating dynamic and sustainable places.
 Art displayed prominently at locations within the community serves as an effective tool for creating unique and diverse destinations.
 Public art can also bring added texture to otherwise indistinguishable areas.
 Funded by 1% of the City of Norfolk’s Capital Improvement budget, the Norfolk Public Art Program has been successfully commissioning public art for the past twelve years in downtown, parking garages, the zoo, light rail stations, community centers and a variety of other public spaces.